 "Any person who knowingly gives or aids or abets in giving any false alarm of fire, by any means, is guilty of a misdemeanor."
-RSA 644:3-a and will treat any such incidents with great severity, including expulsion.
+RSA 644:3-a

 Should any bodily injury result from a false fire alarm, the perpetrators will be guilty of a class B felony.